Grassroots Currencies: Foundations for Grassroots Digital Economies: Principles of Grassroots Currencies

 \item \textbf{Enable long-range arbitrage and chain payments}: Chain redemption can be used for long-range arbitrage and chain payments.
-If the price of a $q$-coin is higher than the price of a coin $c$ held by $p$, and there is $1$-liquidity from $p$ to $q$ that starts with $c$, then $p$ can exchange $c$ for a $q$-coin via chain-redemption, and rake in the difference in their price.
+If the price of a $q$-coin (say in some fiat currency) is higher than the price of a coin $c$ held by $p$, and there is $1$-liquidity from $p$ to $q$ that starts with $c$, then $p$ can exchange $c$ for a $q$-coin via chain-redemption, and rake in the difference in their price.
 If $p$ wants to purchase something from $q$ in return for a $q$-coin but does not hold any, and there is 1-liquidity from $p$ to $q$, then $p$ can trade a coin it holds for a $q$-coin via chain-redemption, and then use the $q$-coin it now holds to pay $q$.

-\item \textbf{Entail 1:1 exchange rate within liquidity-connected components}: The above can be generalized.
-Consider the directed graph with sovereigns as vertices and an edge $p\rightarrow q$ if there is $1$-liquidity from $p$ to $q$, and consider a connected component in that graph, with rational sovereigns having full information on the component.
+\item \textbf{Entail 1:1 exchange rate within liquidity-connected components}: The above can be generalised.
+Consider the directed graph with persons as vertices and an edge $p\rightarrow q$ if there is $1$-liquidity from $p$ to $q$, and consider a connected component in that graph, with rational persons having full information on the component.
 Then a 1:1 exchange rate among all grassroots coins in the connected component is the only equilibrium.
-Else, a holder of a low-price coin will initiate an arbitrage -- a chain-redemption to obtain a high-value coin that will be sold for profit.
+Else, a holder of a low-price coin will initiate an arbitrage---a chain-redemption to obtain a high-value coin that will be sold for profit.
 Such chain redemptions will continue until either coin prices equalize or the component disconnects.
-Specifically, low-price sovereigns will disconnect from high-price ones due to exhausting the liquidity that connects them.
+Specifically, low-price persons will disconnect from high-price ones due to exhausting the liquidity that connects them.

-\item \textbf{Allow risk management:} In the mutual-credit community described above (\#\ref{coin-exchange}), if a sovereign $p$ has a reason to believe that $q$ is not creditworthy, then as long as $q$ is still liquid, $p$ may reduce its exposure to $q$, while retaining its overall liquidity, by redeeming a $q$-coin it holds against an $r$-coin held by $q$, for some sovereign $r$ that $p$ considers more creditworthy than $q$. \end{enumerate} \end{enumerate}
+\item \textbf{Allow risk management:} In the mutual-credit community described above (\#\ref{coin-exchange}), if a person $p$ suspects that $q$ is not creditworthy, then as long as $q$ is still solvent (Figure \ref{figure:demo4}), $p$ may reduce its exposure to $q$ while retaining its overall liquidity by redeeming a $q$-coin it holds against an $r$-coin held by $q$, for any person $r$ that $p$ considers more creditworthy than $q$. \end{enumerate}